 For starters, they are often referred to as the evening star and the morning star.
 The dusk and the dawn, the day and the night, or the sun and the moon are all seen as things that Castor and Pollux embody.
 Indeed, what is the day without a night?
 What is the sun without a moon?
 They are all necessarily dependent on each other.

-Although ancient China has many gods and goddesses, the concept of Yin and Yang is normally the first thing people think of when we talk about Chinese spirituality.
+Although there are many Chinese gods, the concept of Yin and Yang is normally the first thing people think of when we talk about Chinese spirituality.
 This, too, might say something about the importance of the Dioscuri.